Learn about video recordings, storage, access and deleting videos and security.

-If you subscribe to a Ring Protect Plan (including a free trial), you can access your stored recordings, download them, or manually delete them one by one or all at once in the Ring app or by logging into your account on Ring.com.
-Video recordings in your account are automatically deleted following the expiration of your account’s applicable storage period under the Ring Protect Plan.
-For additional information regarding Ring’s video storage periods, see here.
+If you subscribe to a Ring Protect plan (including a trial), you can access your stored recordings, download them, or manually delete them one by one or all at once in the Ring app or by logging into your account on Ring.com.
+Video recordings in your account are automatically deleted following the expiration of your account’s applicable storage period under the Ring Protect plan.

 We have taken measures to help secure Ring devices from unauthorized access.
 These measures include preventing the installation of third-party applications on the device, rigorous security reviews, secure software development requirements, and encryption of communication between Ring devices with services such as AWS servers.
 Ring secures video recordings in transit and stores them on secure AWS servers.
 We use a combination of AES encryption (Advanced Encryption Standard) and TLS (Transport Layer Security) to secure data between Ring devices and AWS, and we encrypt data between Ring devices using AES encryption, TLS and SRTP (Secure Real Time Protocol).

-If you are having issues with your device or video recordings, you can request assistance from Ring community support agents.
+If you are having issues with your device or video recordings, you can request assistance from Ring Customer Support.
 Depending on the issue, they may request permission from you to view your video recordings in connection with troubleshooting the issues.
 You choose whether to provide Ring with limited, short-term access to view your video recordings, solely to troubleshoot the issues.
 These video recordings are not viewed, shared, or used by Ring for any other purpose.